Building Microservices Book Notes Chapter 1

 Key Benefits of Microservices

 - Technology Heterogeneity: Autonomous and small independent services enable us to use different tech stacks for each service.
-Picking the right tools for the job instead of a standardized approach contributes to fulfilling business needs.
+Picking the right tools for the job instead of a standardized approach fulfills business needs.
 We can also quickly adopt new technology.
 However, technological freedom comes with a price; the organizational alignment might suffer.

 - Scaling: Monolithic systems have to scale everything together as opposed to small, independent services.
 When a little functionality has a high load in the system, we only need to scale a specific service.
 In monoliths, it ends up scaling the whole application, which is more costly.
 Monoliths require more powerful hardware, which means more money.